Portavita/portavita.github.io/_posts/2018-06-23-blog_influxdb_vs_postgresql..markdown

 - An hardware cookbook should be a source of truth.
 If you want to get the best out of it, then follow the cookbook.
 What if I do not use a separate disk for WAL and then my load increases?

-Shall i proceed with a new (production!) installation?
+Shall I proceed with a new (production!) installation?

 - Where the good old best practice of ***'keep all your environments as equal as possible'*** is gone?